hello123991/LuaSwitchCase/README.md

 # Lua Switch Case
 C's switch case functions in lua.

+# Downloading
+- For normal Lua, just download the "SwitchCase.lua" into your workspace.
+- For Luau, create a ModuleScript and copy the code into it

 # Usage
 There are two ways to import the functions.
 I don't know why I did this.
 I was bored.